MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/LocalFunctionality/NewZealand/how-to-set-up-goods-and-service-tax-posting.md

 ---
-title: Set Up Goods and Service Tax Posting (NZ)
+title: Set Up Goods and Service Tax Posting [NZ]
-description: Describes how to set up posting for goods and services tax (GST) in New Zealand.
+description: This article describes how to set up posting for goods and services tax (GST) in the New Zealand version.
 author: bholtorf
 ms.service: dynamics365-business-central
 ms.topic: conceptual